 There was the usual fold-out table and large TV monitor, while the seat itself was fully-adjustable, with a fold-down foot-rest at the end.
 When the seat’s converted into a lay-flat bed, it does so by joining (almost) seamlessly with the foot-rest.
 The only downside is that access to the window-seat is past the foot-rest, so when it’s converted into a bed, the person by the window has to step over you to get in/out.

-There’s a neat tray under the table/monitor, which is very handy for storing things, particularly laptops, and a power-assisted dividing screen between the two pairs of seats, controlled by a button at the top.
+There’s a tray under the table/monitor, which is pretty much the only storage space, although it is big enough to take me laptop, which is handy.
+It also comes with a power-assisted privacy screen between the two pairs of seats, controlled by a button at the top.
 With the seat able to slide back and forwards, and with the table able to slide its full depth on runners, finding the right spot for the laptop was a piece of cake.
 It also meant that I could work on the laptop and watch my progress on the in-flight map at the same time, something that’s virtually impossible in economy.

 One minor thing was that on this flight, I keep hitting the remote control with my shoulder as I manoeuvred myself in and out of my seat, which I don’t remember doing on previous flights.
 Maybe I didn’t have screen on as much on the other flights and so didn’t notice, or maybe this time it was my bad back that was making me clumsy.